Random Forest Estimation of the Ordered Choice Model: Ordered Forest Estimator

-The here proposed method for conducting approximate inference of the estimated marginal effects utilizes the weight-based representation of random forest predictions and adapts the weight-based inference proposed by \textcite{Lechner2019} for the case of the \textit{Ordered Forest} estimator (see also \textcite{Lechner2002} and \textcite{Imbens2006} for related approaches).
-The main condition for conducting weight-based inference is to ensure that the weights and the outcomes are independent.
+The here proposed method for conducting approximate inference of the estimated marginal effects utilizes the weight-based representation of random forest predictions and adapts the weight-based inference proposed by \textcite{Lechner2019} for the case of the \textit{Ordered Forest} estimator.\footnote{See also \textcite{Lechner2002} and \textcite{Imbens2006} \ul{for related approaches.}} The main condition for conducting weight-based inference is to ensure that the weights and the outcomes are independent.
+In general, the weights are functions of the covariates for the observation $i$ and the training data.
+In order to estimate the variance of the marginal effects successfully, the conditioning set of the weights must be reduced.
+Therefore, if the observation $i$ is not part of the training data and there is $i.i.d.$ sampling, then the weights depend only on the observation $i$ and are furthermore independent of the outcomes \parencite[for a formal analysis, see][]{Lechner2019}.
 This is achieved through sample splitting where one half of the sample is used to build the forest, and thus to determine the weights, and the other half to estimate the effects using the respective outcomes.
-Notice that this condition goes beyond honesty as defined in \textcite{Wager2018} as this requires not only estimating honest trees but estimating honest forest as a whole.
-This comes, however, at the expense of the efficiency of the estimator as less data are effectively used.
-Nevertheless, the simulation evidence in \textcite{Lechner2019} suggests that this efficiency loss is small, if present at all\footnote{The so-called cross-fitting to avoid the efficiency loss as suggested by \textcite{Chernozhukov2018c} does not appear to be applicable here as the independence of the weights and the outcomes would not be ensured.}.
+Notice that this condition goes beyond honesty as defined in \textcite{Wager2018} as this requires not only estimating honest trees but estimating honest forest as a whole. \ul{The reason for this is the fact that the weights are not based on the estimated trees, but on the estimated forest.
+Therefore, to ensure independence between the weights and outcomes, the honesty condition must be w.r.t. to the forest and it is not sufficient to build honest trees only.} This comes, however, at the expense of the efficiency of the estimator as less data are effectively used.
+Nevertheless, the simulation evidence in \textcite{Lechner2019} suggests that this efficiency loss is small, if present at all.\footnote{The so-called cross-fitting to avoid the efficiency loss as suggested by \textcite{Chernozhukov2018c} does not appear to be applicable here as the independence of the weights and the outcomes would not be ensured.}